A Guide to Catholic Marriage Vows

-Marriage vows have been around for ages—possibly even thousands of years, even before the concept of Christian marriage vows came into the picture.
+Marriage vows have been around for ages—possibly even thousands of years, even before the concept of Catholic vows for marriage came into the picture.

-The standard version of Catholic marriage vows, as given in the Rite of Marriage, is as follows:
+The standard version of traditional Catholic wedding vows, as given in the Rite of Marriage, is as follows:

 I, (name), take you, (name), to be my (wife/husband).
 I promise to be true to you in good times and in bad, in sickness and in health.
 I will love you and honor you all the days of my life.

 There are some acceptable variations of this vow.
 In some cases, couples may be worried about forgetting the words, which is common during such high-stress moments; in this case, it is acceptable for the priest to phrase the vow as a question, which is then answered with “I do” by each party.